Mocktalk

 Conclusion

-Test this dashboard with user to see if main functionality is understood.
+• Test this product with user to see if main functionality is understood.

-Listen to user needs and concerns about dashboard interaction.
+• Listen to user needs and concerns about the intervewing interaction.